200 hour yoga teacher training:

 Many students find that a YTT gives them the discipline and inspiration to build a more consistent practice, so the training could help with that.

 • Yes, as long as you have a genuine interest in learning how to teach.
 This training is designed for those who want to share yoga, whether that’s immediately after graduating or later down the line.
-Even if you're not sure when you'll start teaching, you'll gain the skills and confidence to do so when you're ready.

 • Happily - my graduate testimonials are here.